kitovu-bot/kitovu/docs/usage/create_plugin.rst

 ~~~~~~~~~~~~~~

 To create a plugin that is able to connect to another service you have to first create a plugin class.
-This custom plugin class needs to inherit from :code:`kitovu.sync.syncplugin.AbstractSyncPlugin`.
+This custom plugin class needs to inherit from :class:`kitovu.sync.syncplugin.AbstractSyncPlugin`.

-For an example implementation see :code:`kitovu.sync.plugin.smb`.
+For an example implementation see :mod:`kitovu.sync.plugin.smb`.

 Registration
 ~~~~~~~~~~~~